Providing Anesthesia?…..Say Hello to Cannabis and Friends

-The more you know about cannabis and kratom, the better you will be able to understand their potential impact on your anesthesia practice.
-While our patients have been using marijuana in the preoperative period for some time, there is about to be a tsunami of patients taking a smorgasbord of herbal products in your near future.
-Because the use of these herbal compounds has been so stigmatized, there is a very good chance that your patient will not tell you about the preparations they are taking.
+The more you know about cannabis and its friends, kratom, phenibut, and ayahuasca, the better you will be able to understand their potential impact on your anesthesia practice.
+While patients may have been using marijuana secretly in the perioperative period for years, there is about to be a tsunami of patients acknowledging the use of a smorgasbord of herbal products soon.
+Because the use of these herbal compounds has been so stigmatized and criminalized, there is an excellent chance that your patient has not and will not tell you about the preparations they are taking.
 There are other unintended consequences:

 One important caution: The herbal medications mentioned here have been used for a long time, but for the most part remain illegal in the United States.
 Even recent changes in laws are complex and vary from state to state.
 Some are even considered to be Schedule One Narcotics and by this definition have no medical use.
 Do not use Schedule One narcotics.